 - Reference the document “Analyzing & Remediating your Kaplan Integrated Tests” on your course website for specific instructions.

 Remediation for Focused Review Un-proctored Tests

-- Students are required to participate in remediation of all questions on the Focused Review Tests.
+- It is highly recommended that students remediate all questions on the Focused Review Tests.

 - Students can view their results and access remediation by clicking on “review results” on their homepage.

 - The question will appear followed by rationale for each possible answer to the question.